Pro Football Reference Blog

 Career

-There is a reason that this Philadelphia Eagle lineman got a lot of face time along with his mother and brother before Super Bowl LVII.
-He is a darn good player and has experienced many a hand fight at the line of scrimmage.
-The 6 foot – 3 inches 295, pound center, has been seen in action in 10,894 career NFL snaps through the 2022 season.
+There is a reason that this Philadelphia Eagle lineman got a lot of face time along with his mother and brother before Super Bowl LVII, and that exposure seems to be amplified since his retirement.
+He was a darn good player and experienced many a hand fight at the line of scrimmage.
+The 6 foot – 3 inches, 295-pound center took 12,002 career NFL snaps.

 Duane Brown